Clematis dioscoreifolia H.Lév. & Vaniot

 Although no reports of toxicity have been seen for this species, some if not all members of this genus are mildly poisonous.
 The toxic principle is dissipated by heat or by drying[

-].
-Forest margins, scrub on slopes, grassy areas on hills, among rocks in coastal areas; near sea level to 800 metres[
+Shrubberies and open woodlands, woodland margins, scrub on slopes, grassy areas on hills, among rocks in coastal areas, roadsides, hedgerows and old walls; at elevations from near sea level to 800 metres[

 Prefers a deep moist soil in a sunny position[